Eurocopter EC225 Super Puma: Operational history

-Following the 22 October 2012 crash, the major North Sea Super Puma operators, CHC Helicopter, Bond Offshore Helicopters and Bristow Helicopters decided to ground all AS332 and EC225 Super Puma helicopters.
+Following a 22 October 2012 crash, the major North Sea Super Puma operators, CHC Helicopter, Bond Offshore Helicopters and Bristow Helicopters decided to ground all AS332 and EC225 Super Puma helicopters.
 On 25 October 2012 it was announced that the problem was suspected to relate to the main gearbox vertical shaft; the AS 332 L1 and L2 versions of the Super Puma could be refitted with an older design, allowing them to resume flying.
 On 8 November 2012 some Super Pumas of Bond Offshore Helicopters returned to flight.
-The EC225 grounding continued into 2013, following the validation of new safety measures by the EASA, the type was progressively returned to service following modifications.
-By mid-2015, all 49 EC225s operating in the North Sea fleets in the UK had been retrofitted with a redesigned bevel wheel vertical shaft to avoid any recurrence.
+The EC225 grounding continued into 2013.
+Following the validation of new safety measures by the EASA, the type was progressively returned to service following modifications.
+By mid-2015, all 49 EC225s operating in the North Sea fleets in the UK had been retrofitted with a redesigned bevel wheel vertical shaft to prevent a recurrence.

-In March 2015, the Japan Coast Guard accepted delivery of its fifth and final EC225; outfitted for performing search and rescue missions, they shall also be used for security enforcement, territorial sea enforcement/monitoring and disaster relief operations.
+In March 2015, the Japan Coast Guard accepted delivery of its fifth and final EC225.
+They were outfitted for search and rescue, but would also be used for security enforcement, territorial sea enforcement/monitoring and disaster relief operations.

 The EC225 was a candidate for the Norwegian All Weather Search and Rescue Helicopter (NAWSARH) to replace the Westland Sea King Mk.43B of the Royal Norwegian Air Force in 2015; other candidates were the AgustaWestland AW101, Bell Boeing V-22 Osprey, NHIndustries NH90 and Sikorsky S-92.
-By 9 July 2013, only the AW101 and the EC225 remained as contenders; in December 2013, the AW101 was selected instead.
+By 9 July 2013, only the AW101 and the EC225 remained as contenders; in December 2013, the AW101 was selected.

-On 2 June 2016, following the crash of an H225 in Norway which revealed a potential safety issue with the main rotor assembly, the EASA issued an emergency airworthiness directive that grounded the H225 fleet; by July 2016, 80 per cent of the worldwide fleet had been grounded as a result, while some operators such as the French military continued to operate its fleet.
-In October 2016, the grounding order by the EASA was lifted; some countries, including the United Kingdom and Norway, chose to maintain operational restrictions for the type.
-Norwegian operator Statoil, who had contracted the CHC H225 which crashed, maintained it will not return to using the helicopter even if restrictions are lifted.
-The company has instead relied on the Sikorsky S-92 to meet its needs since the crash.
-By December 2016, three separate lawsuits were filed by separate H225 operators, claiming that the type had been sold in a defective state due to the flaw being "inherent".
+On 2 June 2016, following the crash of an H225 in Norway which revealed a potential safety issue with the main rotor assembly, the EASA issued an emergency airworthiness directive that grounded the H225 fleet; by July 2016, 80 per cent of the worldwide fleet had been grounded, while some operators such as the French military continued to operate the type.
+In October 2016, the grounding order by the EASA was lifted; some countries, including the United Kingdom and Norway, maintained operational restrictions for the type.
+Norwegian operator Statoil, which had contracted the CHC H225 which crashed, said that it would not continue using the helicopter even if restrictions were lifted, using the Sikorsky S-92 instead.
+By December 2016, three lawsuits were filed by H225 operators, claiming that the type had been sold in a defective state due to the flaw being "inherent".